SalvatoreBarone/CNN-VHDL/README.md

 make
 ctest --output-on-failure
 ```
+Please, be patient!
+The execution of the whole test suit will require quite a looooong time!

+## Simulation of single entities
 You can also get a full GHW simulation report for a single units by issuing
 ```
 make sim_nameOfTheTbEntity